QWxleA/logseq-interstitial-heading-plugin/README.md

 ![journal](./journal.png)

 This plugin makes it *just* a tiny bit easier.
-Two shortcuts that fill in the time, *and* add the correct Markdown to make it look nice.
+Two shortcuts that fill in the time, *and* add the correct markup to make it look nice.

 ## Installation